-Opening its doors to the public in 1996, the San Diego Chinese Historical Museum (SDCHM) is one of America’s foremost institutions dedicated to sharing the Chinese American experience, and to promoting Chinese art and culture.
-In twenty years as a 501(c)3 nonprofit organization, originally known as the Chinese Historical Society of Greater San Diego and Baja California, the SDCHM has transformed a historic, abandoned building in what was once San Diego’s Chinatown into a state-of-the-art multi-site museum that plays a critical role in the cultural life of the San Diego community.
+Opening its doors to the public in 1996, the San Diego Chinese Historical Museum (SDCHM) is one of America’s foremost institutions dedicated to sharing the Chinese American experience, as well as Chinese art and culture.
+In its 20 years as a 501(c)3 nonprofit organization, originally known as the Chinese Historical Society of Greater San Diego and Baja California, the SDCHM has transformed a historic, abandoned building at the heart of what was once San Diego’s Chinatown into a state-of-the-art multi-site museum that plays a critical role in the cultural life of the San Diego community.